Weather Updates

 Who pays?
 (Reg 5.1.1 refers)

 • A complaint fee is required and applies to all Dogs Victoria members and Affiliates wishing to lodge a complaint.
-For current fees, please see the Fee Scale of Charges at www.dogsvictoria.org.au under Members/ Member Resources.
+For current fees, please see the Scale of Charges

-• Effective 21 June 2017, the complaint fee also applied to all members of any Dogs Australia member state body wishing to lodge a complaint.
+• Effective 21 June 2017, the complaint fee also applies to all members of any Dogs Australia Member State Body wishing to lodge a complaint;

 • Non-members and overseas parties are eligible to submit one free complaint per calendar year.
 A second or subsequent complaint in any calendar year will incur the complaint fee.